-Amounts in the Debt Service Fund, the Debt Service Reserve Fund, the Revenue Fund and prepayments deposited in the Loan Recycling Account will be invested by the Trustee at the direction of the Authority in certain permitted Investment Securities (the "2012A Investments") pursuant to the terms of the Master Indenture.
+Amounts in the Debt Service Fund, the Debt Service Reserve Fund, the Revenue Fund and prepayments deposited in the Loan Recycling Account will be invested by the Trustee at the direction of the Authority in certain permitted Investment Securities (together with the 2012B Investment Agreement, the "2012B Investments") pursuant to the terms of the Master Indenture.
 See Appendix C - "SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE - Certain Definitions - Investment Securities" for a description of the permitted Investment Securities in which such amounts may be invested.